dodgen92/Pong/README.md

 # Pong
-Simple pong game written in python using turtle module
+Simple classic pong game written in python using turtle module.
+Runs in python terminal